 I heartily recommend you try this delicious ice cream.
 I could not stop myself when I ate this ice cream.
 It has many flavors such as green tea and chocolate.
 (160 yen each) My favorite is milk flavor.
 They use milk from their cows on the farm to make this ice cream.
 You can find this ice cream only at Dream market at Tokyo University of Agriculture and Technology.

 Another recommendation from me is Calpis which made by FS center.
 (400 yen per one bottle) It tastes similar as normal Calpis but deeper than normal Calpis in Supermarket because they use milk as the main ingredient to make this tasty Calpis.
 You have to mix it with water at the ratio 1 (Calpis): 4 (water) before you drink.
 So you can make Oishi Calpis from 500 ml to 2 liters.
 Besides, you store it outside the refrigerator until the expired date if you do not open the cap, but if you already open it please keep it in the refrigerator.

-Ueno is the landmark in Tokyo, Japan.
-You can spend all day at Ueno because in this place has the zoo, the museum, the shopping center, and Ameyoko market.
-This market is a street market where the salesperson sales not only food but also bags, clothes or even cosmetics.
+Ueno is a landmark in Tokyo, Japan.
+You can spend all day at Ueno because this place has the zoo, the museum, the shopping center, and Ameyoko market.
+This market is a street market where the salesperson sells not only food but also bags, clothes, or even cosmetics.
 Opening hours and closing days depend on each store.
 Most of them open around 10.00 and close around 20.00.

 For more information please visit their website.
 (Only Japanese language is available.)

-My top 5 recommend food to eat in Ameyoko, Ueno
+My top 5 recommended foods to eat in Ameyoko, Ueno

 1. Soft cream from Cha-no-kiminoen: The price starts from 300 yen